top of page

 Make your food work hard for you!!

-Fuel your body with nutritious, simple, whole foods to boost your energy to enjoy the holiday season! (click here for Lupus Superfoods)
+Fuel your body with nutritious, simple, whole foods to boost your energy to enjoy the holiday season!

-*Don’t forget the option to say no, if you are exhausted and the fatigue is relentless, you may have to cut down on some extra responsibilities.
+2. Say no! if you are exhausted and the fatigue is relentless, you may have to cut down on some extra responsibilities.
 Skip the things that don’t bring you joy, keep the things that do!

 1. Eat Consistently: For people living with Lupus, we don’t have the luxury of our body bouncing back or weathering inconsistency; our bodies need extra care and consideration.
 Do not skip meals in anticipation of bigger meals or celebrations later.
 Without food, you’re setting yourself up for an energy or mood crash.
 Low blood sugars are associated with fatigue, irritability, anxiety, and dizzy or woozy feelings.
 Make sure to eat throughout the day!